Sunday, April 30, 2023

 Description: The "default setting" look of Mister Machine's androids is identical to their creator, but the polymorphic gel than makes up their outer layers lets them ape the appearance of virtually any humanoid being of similar size, anywhere between 5'4" and 6'5" tall.
 Imitations aren't particularly difficult to detect, but will generally suffice for short-term deceptions.

-Polymorphic Gel: You or Mister Machine may use an Overcome action to adopt the appearance of a different humanoid of generally similar size.
+Polymorphic Gel: You or Mister Machine may use an Overcome action to let you adopt the appearance of a different humanoid of generally similar size.
 If attempting to duplicate a specific individual the effect die suffers a -2 penalty, with any twists generated indicating flaws in the imitation.
 You can always revert to your default form for free, without using an action.

 Designer Note